Lewy09-Tm25/Lewy09-Tm25/README.md

 - ⚡ Fun fact: ...
 -->

 - 🌱 I’m currently learning various technologies like React,React Native and Flask.
+Personally interested in ML, DL and AI.
 - 📫 How to reach me: nehmajmudar@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Always hungry for knowledge